Wilfred/bfc/README.md

 ## Optimisations

-bfc can use LLVM's optimisations, but it offers some BF-specific optimisations.
+bfc can use LLVM's optimisations, but it also offers some BF-specific optimisations.
 There's a roadmap in [optimisations.md](optimisations.md) of optimisations we will implement at the BFC IR level.